bjoern-sellnau/vaccine/README.md

 that, anything is game.

-If you think you have some changes that other people might like, send a pull request, and I may support it if there is enough interest.
+If you think you have some changes that other people might like, send a pull request, and I might support it if there is enough interest.

 Vaccine Size
 ------------